- Personal Health Information & Self-Help»

 Say if we set too many goals or want to resolve too many issues in our life, what happens?
 We sabotage ourselves.
-Our focus and energy is split in too many directions.
+Our focus and energy are split in too many directions.
 Let’s say we set four goals we want to accomplish.
 Therefore our energy goes in four different directions at one time, we get frustrated, unhappy and quickly give up.
 Why?
 It is because we run out of steam and motivation.
-With working on 4 goals at one time, we can only giving 25% to each goal or issue.
+With working on 4 goals at one time, we can only give 25% to each goal or issue.
 We end up spreading our energy to thin, and it is a recipe for failure.

 This is why New Year Resolutions get dropped by the end of January.
 Why?
 People generally set so many goals at one time that they become overwhelmed.
-They are mentally and physically divided in different directions causing a loss in desire, motivation and drive.
+They are mentally and physically divided in different directions causing a loss in desire, motivation, and drive.
 Subconsciously we set our expectations too high.
-We end up becoming disappointed which manifests into poor performance therefore missing our chance at positive change.
+We end up becoming disappointed which manifests into poor performance, therefore, missing our chance at positive change.

 If you desire real positive change and an increase in personal performance then you have to decide to work on one specific goal at a time.
-Define the goal to be realistic, measurable, specific and time lined.
+Define the goal to be realistic, measurable, specific and timelined.
 Ask yourself, what is the “one thing”, the "one goal", if I focus on 100% that would radically change my life?"
 Then target on that goal and put all of your energy on that one goal for 90 days and you will see a much greater success.